-John Sisk & Son is building Project Kells retail and office development in Dublin city centre.
+John Sisk & Son is building 60 Dawson Street retail and office development in Dublin city centre.
 It is bounded on two sides by roads and existing buildings.
 Tracks and overhead lines for Dublin’s Luas transit system also run alongside the site.

 The new building will have six floors above ground and two basement levels, with the basement being excavated to a depth of 9.5m across the entire site.
 This basement has been created by installing a secant piled retaining wall around the perimeter, made up of 360 piles averaging 15m in depth.